cockroachlabs-field/roach-shell/README.md

 ## Command Help

 ### connect
 To see the following content run `help connnect`.
+The `connect` command supports both Secure and Insecure clusters.
+At this time, Roach Shell does not support connecting to CockroachCloud Free Tier clusters.

 ```text
 NAME